-Memo from Bill Richards, Community Development to Glenn Selland, SRD; cc Don Bradshaw, AB Energy: Follow up to a meeting between Joe Miller, Energy and John Kristensen, CD: Sales affecting the 10 sites of concern (including Rumsey) will be postponed pending the outcome of further discussions and agreements relative to mineral sales at these sites.
+Memo from Community Development to SRD; cc AB Energy: “Sales affecting the 10 sites of concern (including Rumsey) will be postponed pending the outcome of further discussions and agreements relative to mineral sales at these sites.
 Therefore, this and all future sales should be postponed until this issue is resolved or it should be sold with the requisite No-Surface-Access addendum.
 Community Development will not give consent for surface access within the natural area for any new interests sold after today’s date (March 09, 2006).”

 AWA and ANPC meet with Trident to review map of proposed wellsites in Rumsey and the company’s compliance records.

-SRD Minister David Coutts writes in a Nov.
-9 letter to AWA: “In regard to current reclamation and restoration activities in the Rumsey area Sustainable Resource Development has been working with representatives from the environmental community to develop a project that evaluates reclamation and restoration achievements.
+Sustainable Resource Development (SRD) Minister to AWA: “Sustainable Resource Development has been working with representatives from the environmental community to develop a project that evaluates reclamation and restoration achievements.
 Specifically, the project will evaluate previous development and reclamation practices by looking at the level of restoration of the plant community and potential threats posed by invasive species and weeds.
 The groups will make recommendations to refine minimum disturbance practices for fescue parkland and make specific recommendations for management for the Rumsey Natural Area and Ecological Reserve.”

 Trident holds another public meeting with government representatives and conservation groups.

-October 18, 2005: Memo from Don Keech, Acting DM, Energy to Fay Orr, DM, Community Development regarding IL2003-25: CD has changed their interpretation of the intent of IL2003-25.
+Memo from Acting DM, Energy to DM, Community Development (CD) regarding IL2003-25: CD has changed their interpretation of the intent of IL2003-25.
 “The current interpretation is significantly different from the joint agreement reached between our departments when the IL was developed.
 The issue has been discussed between staff of our departments for several months without resolution….IL2003-25 addresses how government deals with existing surface and subsurface commitments following the conclusion of the Special Places 2000 Program.
-The IL does not, nor was it intended to, address the level of access and development permitted within individual protected areas ro classes of protected areas.
+The IL does not, nor was it intended to, address the level of access and development permitted within individual protected areas to classes of protected areas.
 It does not change the Special Places 2000 Policy, which is clear that levels of access and development will be addressed through site specific management plans.
 Of immediate concern are issues in the Rumsey Natural Area, where your staff has communicated to us in writing that they will deny surface access as of mid September 2005 to all future mineral rights sold.
 Rumsey is managed under a Regionally Integrated Decision (RID) approved in 1993 by Sustainable Resource Development, Community Development, Alberta Energy and other provincial government agencies.
 The RID allows for surface access for oil and gas activity in portions of the natural area, and specifically refers to the posting and sale of new mineral rights within the natural area.
 To my knowledge there has been no government decision to re-open or modify the RID.
 In light of thi8s, Alberta Energy will continue to sell mineral rights in Rumsey and other protected areas consistent with the level of access restrictions identified in the respective government approved management plans.
-When mineral rights are sold the Crown is obligated to provide access in accordance with the level of access indicated at the time of sale.” (see Nov.
-14, 2005)
+When mineral rights are sold the Crown is obligated to provide access in accordance with the level of access indicated at the time of sale.”

-Community Development prepares a briefing note on IL2003-25″ Honouring Existing Commitments in ten natural Areas Including Rumsey Natural Area.
+Community Development prepares a briefing note on IL2003-25″ Honouring Existing Commitments in ten Natural Areas including Rumsey Natural Area.

-Sept 14: Email from David Wren, Community Development to Don Bradshaw, AB Energy regarding a mineral sale in 4-19-033:24 NW.
-There is also an attached memo.
-“This sale indicates correctly that the NW quarter is subject to a level 1 addendum (no-surface-access).
-However, it also indicates that the other three quarters (SE, SW &NE) are subject to a level 3 addendum (access subject to restrictions).
-Community Development expects that all future requests for sales affecting any lands within Rumsey natural Area will either be postponed until our ongoing discussions related to IL2003-25 are concluded or, if sold, will be sold with the requisite No-Surface-Access addendum in accordance with Il2003-25.
+Community Development writes to AB Energy stating “Community Development expects that all future requests for sales affecting any lands within Rumsey Natural Area will either be postponed until our ongoing discussions related to IL 2003-25 are concluded or, if sold, will be sold with the requisite No-Surface-Access addendum in accordance with IL 2003-25.
 Community Development will not consent to access within the natural area for new interests sold after today’s date.”